ElenaEspinosaMinano/lammps_sims/README.md

 Model 3 - Proteins bind strongly to type 2, weakly to type 3, and weakly to each other (type 4)

 Model 4 - Proteins bind strongly to type 2, weakly to type 3, and with different attraction strength to each other (type 4) between 1k_BT and 8k_BT

+Model 4 (control) - Proteins don't bind to type 1, 2 or 3, and bind strongly with different attraction strength to each other (type 4) between 1k_BT and 8k_BT